GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocuments/ASR_Requirements.md

 ## 4. Maintainability
 The system's codebase must be structured to facilitate easy maintenance and future upgrades. **Static code analysis** tools like **CheckStyle** are employed to ensure that the code adheres to industry-standard **styling guidelines**, improving readability and comprehension for developers.
 This includes a focus on **modularity**, which allows for targeted updates and changes with minimal disruption to other parts of the system, thus ensuring smooth and cost-effective maintenance over time.

+## 5. Modifiability
+The system must be designed to be easily modifiable, allowing the introduce of changes or enhancements with minimal effort and risk.
+The architecture should support a clear separation of concerns, where different components of the system can be modified independently.
+Using well-defined interfaces and design patterns, the system must accommodate evolving requirements without significant architectural changes, thereby making it easier to adapt to future needs and reduce the cost of modifications.

 # Documenting and Validating ASRs

 To ensure that the ASRs are consistently met throughout the development lifecycle, the system integrates automated validation tools into the **CI/CD pipeline**.
 These tools include: